ibm-blockchain-wsc/ImmersionWorkshop/docs/immunichain.md

     into their camp, for example.

-Now if you were a guardian and a summer camp already approved your child, we would want to revoke that member from seeing our child\'s immunization record.
+Now if you were a guardian and a summer camp already approved your child, we would want to revoke that member from seeing our child's immunization record.
 How do we do that?
 We will do exactly that in the next section.

 Section 4: Revoking Access
 ---------------------------

-**1.**  Navigate back to Immunchain's homepage and log into the Guardian\'s
+**1.**  Navigate back to Immunchain's homepage and log into the Guardian's
     profile

 **2.**  Click on `Continue` of the `Deauthorize Member` tile